About the Bennis Scholars Program

 Graduating as a Bennis Scholar

-If I am selected for the Bennis Scholar Program, does that mean I am automatically a Bennis Scholar?
+If I am selected for the Bennis Scholars Program, does that mean I am automatically a Bennis Scholar?

 In addition to being admitted to the program, you must complete all of the program requirements in order to be designated a Bennis Scholar upon graduation.
-Graduating Bennis Scholars will have successfully completed each of the four courses (one-unit each) for the program and participated in required program experiences outside the classroom.
+Graduating Bennis Scholars will have successfully completed each of the four courses (one unit each) and participated in required program experiences outside the classroom.
 Bennis Scholars must also graduate within five years at USC with university honors with a minimum 3.5 overall grade point average.

 How is the Bennis Scholar honor recognized upon graduation?

-Graduating students who meet all of the program requirements will receive an honors notation on the final transcript and will be acknowledged in the commencement ceremonies.
-Bennis Scholars will also have their names inscribed on the USC Wall of Scholars.
+Graduating students who meet all of the program requirements will receive an honors notation on the final transcript and participate in a special program graduation event.